north cascades & Mount Baker-Snoqualmie national forest

 Big Beaver trail

 The many valleys that cut between Washington’s Cascade Range are home to forests so ancient and trees so large, they have few rivals around the world.
-Among the best of these is the Big Beaver river valley and the accompanying Big Beaver Trail.
-For approximately 7 miles (one-way), the trail follows the north side of Beaver Creek in between grove after grove of enormous western red cedar and Douglas Fir.
+Among the best of these is the Big Beaver River Valley and the accompanying Big Beaver Trail.
+For approximately 7 miles (one-way), the trail follows the north side of Beaver Creek through grove after grove of enormous western red cedar and Douglas fir.
 There are two approaches to the valley: a boat ride through the mountain-flanked Ross Lake or the long hike from the Ross Dam trailhead, which adds an additional six miles to the one-way hike.

 IMG_0255.jpeg